grzegorz-zadora/gist-in-react/lib/gist-in-react/README.md

 ### Import the Component

-Import the `EmbedCode` component into your React application:
+Import the `GitHubGist` component into your React application:

 ```tsx
 import { GitHubGist } from "gist-in-react/GitHubGist";